Canada’s leading light recycling program

 • Program participants have a unique opportunity to brand themselves as partners in the Take Back the Light program to demonstrate their environmental leadership.

-Take Back the Light empowers organizations to recycle their lamps by simplifying the process and using sheer bulk buying power to get the best possible price for lamp recycling.
-Participating in the program makes both environmental and economic sense, especially when the current reality is that only seven per cent of fluorescent lamps are recycled in Ontario.
+Take Back The Light empowered organizations to recycle their lamps by simplifying the process and using sheer bulk buying power to get the best possible price for lamp recycling.
+This program was an example of how using buying power can shift markets.
+Participating in the program made both environmental and economic sense, especially when the current reality is that only 7% of fluorescent lamps are recycled in Ontario.

 Recycling Pathway & Circular Economy

-With Take Back the Light, our approved processors must adhere to the highest standards in lightbulb recycling.
-We require proof of mercury collection, the reason behind our entire mandate!
+With Take Back the Light, our approved processors adhered to the highest standards in lightbulb recycling.
+We required proof of mercury collection, the reason behind our entire mandate!

 Proper bulb recycling means bulbs are crushed and separated into their respective components, which find their way back into other markets.
-Recovered phosphor powder is separated and sent for reuse, and metallic mercury is also distilled and cleaned to be collected and kept in circulation.
+Recovered phosphor powder was separated and sent for reuse, and metallic mercury was also distilled and cleaned to be collected and kept in circulation.

 Categories